 If we were to sustain a decline in our operating results or available cash, we could experience difficulties in complying with the financial covenant contained in our credit agreements.
-The failure to comply with such covenants could result in an event of default and by reason of cross-acceleration or cross-default provisions, other indebtedness may then become immediately due and payable.
+The failure to comply with such covenants could result in an event of default and by reason of cross-aceleration or cross-default provisions, other indebtedness may then become immediately due and payable.
 In addition, should an event of default occur, the lenders of such debt could elect to terminate their commitments thereunder, cease making loans and institute foreclosure proceedings against our assets, and we could be forced into bankruptcy or liquidation.
-If our operating performance declines, we may need to obtain waivers from the required lenders under our credit facilities to avoid being in default.
-If we breach our covenants under our credit facilities and seek a waiver, we may not be able to obtain a waiver from the required lenders.
+If our operating performance declines, we may need to obtain waivers from the required lenders under our credit facilities and seek a waiver, we may not be able to obtain a waiver from the required lenders.
 If this occurs, we would be in default, the lenders could exercise their rights, as described above, and we could be forced into bankruptcy or liquidation.